redemptive/pytrade/README.md

 - Create a strategy (though some are included)
   - `./pytrade.py strategy --new --name hello` will create a basic strategy called hello.
 Basic now, not the best or anything.
 - Backtest that strategy
-  - `./pytrade.py backtest -s hello -t '6 months ago'` will backtest hello strategy against the last 6 months data.
+  - `./pytrade.py backtest -s hello -t '6 months ago' --graph` will backtest hello strategy against the last 6 months data.
+Will also graph the results
   - `./pytrade.py backtest -s hello,someStrategy,dude -t '1 year ago'` will backtest hello, someStrategy and dude strategies over the last year and tell you which is the best.
   - `./pytrade.py backtest -t '2 weeks ago'` will backtest all strategies you have over the last two weeks.
 - Trade live with your strategy.